coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

    in the previous example).
 Applying ``union_compat`` by hand we are left with the goal ``eq_set (union S S) (union S S)``.

-When the relations associated to some arguments are not reflexive, the tactic cannot automatically prove the reflexivity goals, that are left to the user.
+When the relations associated with some arguments are not reflexive, the tactic cannot automatically prove the reflexivity goals, that are left to the user.